thegrubbsian/NoRMatic/readme.md

 * VersionOfId [ObjectId] - If EnableVersioning is set, this is the source document's Id

 #### Methods
-* Save() [void] - Persists the document and creates versions if EnableVersioning is set
+* Save() [T] - Persists the document and creates versions if EnableVersioning is set.
+Save() returns the entity itself which allows for a small chaining convenience when creating new entities.
 * Delete() [void] - Deletes the document or "soft deletes" it if EnableSoftDelete is set
 * GetVersions() [List<T>] - Returns a list of versions for the document if EnableVersioning is set